-Risk Appetites Statements are a directive from the Ministry's Leadership Team to indicate their comfort levels for risk.
+Risk appetite statements are a directive from the Ministry's Leadership Team to indicate their comfort levels for risk.
 They broadly fit into the risk categories.
 Mitigation actions should be based on the Risk Appetite Statements.
-Where residual risk ratings are higher than the risk appetites directives, mitigation strategies need to be adopted to lower risk to the required level.
-If staff cannot apply a mitigation strategy and the risk cannot be tolerated, then the risk should be escalated to the Leadership team to be owned and managed.
+Where residual risk ratings are higher than the risk appetite directives, mitigation strategies must be adopted to lower risk to the required level.
+If staff cannot apply a mitigation strategy and the risk cannot be tolerated, then the risk should be escalated to the leadership team for ownership and management.
 The Risk Appetite Statements are attached as Appendix F.